Looking for hand sanitizer? Good luck finding it

 If she can’t find any by the time of her trip, she has a plan: wash her hands more frequently and “try not to touch anything.”

-AP Writers Anne D’Innocenzio in New York; Linda A. Johnson in Trenton, New Jersey; and Justin Pritchard in Los Angeles also contributed to this story.
+AP Writers Anne D’Innocenzio in New York; Linda A. Johnson in Trenton, New Jersey; Dan Sewell in Cincinnati; Mauricio Savarese in Sao Paulo; and Justin Pritchard in Los Angeles also contributed to this story.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.